jsks/bf/README.md

 $ make
 $ ./bf <(./bf --version)
 $ ./jit <(./jit --version)
+$ ./aot -e <(./aot --version)
 ```

-Two programs are included in this repository: `bf.c` is a simple
+Three programs are included in this repository:

-brainfuck interpreter implementing some fairly trivial optimizations
+1. `bf.c` is a simple brainfuck interpreter implementing some fairly
+   trivial optimizations.

-and `jit.c` is a JIT compiler using `GNU libjit`.
-Run `./bf --help` or
+2. `jit.c` is a JIT compiler using `GNU libjit`.

+3. `aot.c` is an ahead-of-time compiler / JIT interpreter using `libgccjit`.

-`./jit --help` to get started.
+Run `./<program> --help` to get started.
 Only tested on Linux amd64.

 For some fun, we can run a [brainfuck
 interpreter](https://esolangs.org/wiki/Dbfi) written in brainfuck that